-GoPros don't come with a memory card.
-So unless you're getting one of the special bundles in which the retailer might throw in some accessories, chances are you're going to need to pick up an SD card separately.
-It's not really optional--you won't get far without an SD card in the camera--but it is something you’ll have to pick up separately.
+GoPros don’t come with a memory card.
+So unless you’re getting one of the special bundles in which the retailer might throw in some accessories, chances are you’re going to need to pick up an SD card separately.
+It’s not really optional–you won’t get far without an SD card in the camera–but it is something you’ll have to pick up separately.

 Aside from choosing an SD card that’s fast enough to keep up with the high-bitrate video modes of the GoPro HERO4 or HERO3+ cameras, you’re going to need to choose the storage capacity.
 So this post is aimed at giving you an idea of what you can expect to fit on a 16GB, 32GB, 64GB, or 128GB SD card when shooting with a HERO4 or HERO3+.